Payroll-Engine/PayrollEngine.PayrollConsole/README.md

 # Payroll Engine Console Application
-👉 This repository is part of the [Payroll Engine](https://github.com/Payroll-Engine/PayrollEngine/wiki).
+👉 This application is part of the [Payroll Engine](https://github.com/Payroll-Engine/PayrollEngine/wiki).

 The Payroll Console application provides API-like commands.
 See the Payroll Engine samples and tests for examples of how to use this tool.
 For a better understanding of the working concepts, it is recommended to read the [Payroll Engine Whitepaper](https://github.com/Payroll-Engine/PayrollEngine/blob/main/Documents/PayrolEnginelWhitepaper.pdf).